engage-so/engage-so.github.io/_docs/integrations/stripe.md

 - `subscription_items` - An array of subscription items.
 Each item will have, `name` (name of plan or price), `quantity`, `amount` and `currency`.
 - `currency` - Currency ISO (all caps).
 Available in all charge and invoice events
 - `status` - Payment or subscription status of the event.
 For one time charge events, possible values are succeeded, pending, or failed.
 For subscription, possible values are active, past_due, unpaid, canceled, incomplete, incomplete_expired, or trialing.
 For invoice payments, possible values are draft, open, paid, uncollectible, or void
+- `brand` - Card brand, e.g Visa.
+Available in Card will expire event.
+- `exp_month` - Card expiry month.
+Available in Card will expire event.
+- `exp_year` - Card expiry year.
+Available in Card will expire event.
+- `last4` - Last 4 digits of card.
+Available in Card will expire event.

 ### Attribute Data